THINGS TO DO IN BACALAR & HOW TO VISIT RESPONSIBLY

 This 18th-century fort was built on a hill overlooking the lagoon to protect the pueblo from pirate attacks.
 It’s still in great condition (restored in 1938) and offers amazing panoramic views.
 Inside you’ll find a museum about the history of pirates in the region.
 The cost is 100 pesos ($5) for foreigners.

-So as you can see, whether you’re looking to be active in the water or just hang, Bacalar is a slice of heaven.
+So as you can see, whether you’re looking to be active in the water or just hang out, Bacalar is a slice of heaven.
 Please help preserve this natural wonder by traveling responsibly with some of the following tips…

 - Don’t put on sunscreen or insect repellant before getting in the water.